 - Selecting materials according to the Board's policy is the responsibility of the director.
-The director authorizes staff members qualified by training and experience to apply the ppolicy to day-to-day decisions.
+The director authorizes staff members qualified by training and experience to apply the policy to day-to-day decisions.

-- Espanding areas of knowledge, changing social values, tecnological advances, and cultural differences require flexibility, open-mindness, and responsiveness in the evaluation and re-evaluation of all library materials.
+- Expanding areas of knowledge, changing social values, technological advances, and cultural differences require flexibility, open-mindedness, and responsiveness in the evaluation and re-evaluation of all library materials.
 In order to build collections of merit, all acquisitions, whether purchased or donated, will be considered to the following general and specific criteria listed below alphabetically.

 - General Criteria; appropriateness and effectiveness of medium to content, attention of critics, reviews and public, insight into human and social conditions, present and political relevance to community needs, prizes, awards, or honors received, relation to an existing collection and other materials on the subject,

-- reputation and/or significance of author, producer, artist, etc., skill, compentence and purpose of author, producer, artist, etc., suitability of physical format for library use, suitability of subject and style for intended audience.
+- Reputation and/or significance of author, producer, artist, etc., skill, competence and purpose of author, producer, artist, etc., suitability of physical format for library use, suitability of subject and style for intended audience.

 - Questions abou the collection policy or its execution should be referred to the Director.

 - Any person wanting to be a patron of the Hampton Public Library must fill out a registration card.